service-utils.inc/service_control_stop() needs some checks before claiming success

 This is a follow-up to #5468 - this just shouldn't claim "$service has been stopped" without any checking, it says the same even in cases where no attempt to do anything has been done because the code path did not find any usable way to attempt stopping that particular service.
 E.g., doing something like s_process_running($foo) before spitting out the message seems like an easy way to me for most cases.

-#1 Updated by Jim Thompson over 3 years ago
+Updated by Jim Thompson almost 6 years ago

 - Tracker changed from Bug to Feature